- Museum number

 -

-Body of naturally mummified adult male lying in flexed position.
+Body of naturally mummified adult young male lying in flexed position.

-Skull - Tufts of ginger-coloured hair are present on the scalp.
-No obvious fractures.
+The head has sections of ginger-coloured hair present on the scalp.
+The skin at the front of the head has cracked and become detached.
 Mouth slightly open.
-All teeth present and appear healthy.
+All teeth present and those that are observable appear healthy.

 - Production date